Link Search Menu Expand Document

 SSL optimization for non-IPSec tunnels Specifies whether the appliance should perform SSL optimization when the outbound tunnel for SSL packets is not encrypted (for example, a GRE or UDP tunnel).
 To enable Network Memory for encrypted SSL-based applications, you must provision server certificates by using the Orchestrator.
 This activity can apply to the entire distributed network of EdgeConnect appliances or just to a specified group of appliances.

-Bridge Loop Test Only valid for virtual appliances.
+Bridge loop test Only valid for virtual appliances.
 When enabled, the appliance can detect bridge loops.
 If it detects a loop, the appliance stops forwarding traffic and raises an alarm.
 Appliance alarms include recommended actions.

 Always send pass-through traffic to original sender If the tunnel goes down when using WCCP and PBR, traffic that was intended for the tunnel is sent back the way it came.